Get in Touch

 • Simple and multiple linear regression models

-• Regularization methods – ridge and lasso regression
+• Regularization techniques – ridge and lasso regression

 4. Graphical Procedures (2 hours)